 While the benefit isn’t significant, vegetarians may have a slight edge with lowering cancer risk.

-One study found that, in low-risk populations, a vegetarian diet reduced the risk for cancer in general.
+found that, in low-risk populations, a vegetarian diet reduced the risk for cancer in general.
 Additionally, the study found that certain types of animal-free diets reduced the risk for specific types of cancer:

 - a vegan diet was found to reduce risk for cancer more than other diets

 - a vegan diet was also found to offer the most protection against female-specific cancers